JuliaLang/julia/doc/stdlib/base.rst

    Create a timer that wakes up tasks waiting for it (by calling ``wait`` on the timer object) at a specified interval.
 Times are in seconds.
 Waiting tasks are woken with an error when the timer is closed (by ``close``\ ).
 Use ``isopen`` to check whether a timer is still active.

+.. function:: AsyncCondition()

+   ..
+Docstring generated from Julia source

+   Create a async condition that wakes up tasks waiting for it (by calling ``wait`` on the object) when notified from C by a call to uv_async_send.
+Waiting tasks are woken with an error when the object is closed (by ``close``\ ).
+Use ``isopen`` to check whether it is still active.

+.. function:: AsyncCondition(callback::Function)

+   ..
+Docstring generated from Julia source

+   Create a async condition that calls the given ``callback`` function.
+The ``callback`` is passed one argument, the async condition object itself.

 Reflection
 ----------